 His novel, The Line of Beauty (2004), traces a decade of change and tragedy and won the 2004 Man Booker Prize for Fiction.

-He is currently completing a new novel.
+He has just completed a new novel.